crisperdue/prooftoys-site/content/2-Prooftoys-logic-concepts.md

 numbers (individuals) and outputs that are also numbers.

 A *predicate* tests a value and gives a true/false result.
 For example, a test whether a number is even is a predicate.
+Every predicate can be thought of as a collection.
+In Prooftoys there is no technical difference between "the set of all positive numbers" and the predicate that tests whether something is a positive number.

 A *relation* such as *less than* tests whether a number is less than another number, for example `x < y`.
 It has two inputs and gives a true/false result.

-So predicates and relations are functions that produce values that are `true` or `false`.
+So predicates and relations are functions that produce values that are `true` or `false`, and a predicate can also be thought of as a collection.

 A function can also have functions as inputs and even functions as outputs.